mlcommons/ck/platform/README.md

 their diverse and continuously changing models, software, hardware, data sets, best practices and optimization techniques in a transparent and non-intrusive way.

-Our ultimate goal is to use the Collective Knowledge to let anyone automatically generate the most efficient, reproducible and deployable full-stack AI/ML solutions using the most suitable SW/HW stack at any given time (model, framework, inference engine and any other related dependency) based on their requirements and constraints including costs, throughput, latency, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data.
+The ultimate goal for our Collective Knowledge platform is to accelerate deep-tech innovation and make it available to anyone by automatically generating the most efficient, reproducible and deployable full-stack AI/ML solutions using the most suitable SW/HW stack at any given time (model, framework, inference engine and any other related dependency) based on their requirements and constraints including costs, throughput, latency, power consumption, accuracy, target devices (cloud/edge/mobile/tiny), environment and data.
 See this [ACM tech talk](https://www.youtube.com/watch?v=7zpeIVwICa4)